gastonchenet/hopmytrack/CONTRIBUTING.md

 - You can easily contribute by [adding websites](#adding-a-website) to the project.
 - Report bugs and request new features by opening an [issue](https://github.com/gastonchenet/hopmytrack/issues).
 - Submit a [pull request](https://github.com/gastonchenet/hopmytrack/pulls) with bug fixes or new features.
-- Help improve the documentation by fixing typos, adding examples, or suggesting improvements.
+- Help improve the documentation by fixing typos in the documentation and in the useful files such as [README](README.md) or [CONTRIBUTING](CONTRIBUTING.md), adding examples, or suggesting improvements.

 Before contributing, please read our [Code of Conduct](CODE_OF_CONDUCT.md).